pynenc/pynenc/docs/overview.md

 Pynenc's growth is envisioned to be community-driven, encouraging contributions that enrich its capabilities:

+- **Plugin Development**: The community can develop plugins for various backends, message brokers, and storage systems.
-- **Integration of Message Brokers**: Plans include exploring integrations with various message brokers, broadening Pynenc's applicability.
+- **Integration of Message Brokers**: Plans include exploring integrations with various message brokers through the plugin system.

-- **Community Contributions**: We welcome and encourage contributions from the community, ranging from new database integrations to advanced runner implementations.
+- **Community Contributions**: We welcome and encourage contributions from the community, ranging from new backend plugins to advanced runner implementations.

 ## Conclusion